SpecialEliteSNP/yagpdb-music-player/README.md

 `queue` - Shows the first page of the queue.

+`remove` - Removes a certain entry from the queue.

+##Admin, and DJ only commands:

+`playall` - Adds all songs from soundboard to the queue.

 `shuffle` - Shuffles the entire queue.

-`remove` - Removes a certain entry from the queue.

 `clear` - Clears the whole queue.

+`forceskip` - Skips the current playing song immediately.

 ## Commands to be added in the future:
 `loopqueue` - Toggles looping for the whole queue